JEOO2327/ZOYI_backend/README.md

  - Result of input examples are in the issues.

- - The Error message was explained in the issues.
+ - The Error messages are explained in the issues.